Lawrencefield Parish Church

-Lawrencefield Parish Church is a family-oriented congregation with strong Episcopal tradition, committed to outreach and children’s education.
+Lawrencefield Parish Church is a family-oriented congregation with a strong Episcopal tradition, committed to outreach and children’s education.
 One quarter of the congregation is children under the age of 18 years old.

 With God’s help, we seek to concentrate our energies toward spiritual growth as well as growing in stewardship, membership, adult education, youth ministry, as well as knowledge and love of the Lord.

 About five years after the chapel opened, Mrs. Paull donated six acres of her property for the present church building.
 Ground was broken on June 3, 1962, and the first service was held on March 3, 1963.

 In 2000, the chapel applied for parish status and has been known since then as Lawrencefield Parish Church.
 Dr. Brookhart left in 2003 to become Bishop of Montana.